-21.3.1 Six (6) days emergency leave per year, non-cumulative year to year, will be available upon request for each employee without loss of pay (deductible from annual sick leave).
-Upon written request to the office of the President, employees may be granted additional emergency leave

-Formatted: Indent: Left: 0.5", Hanging: 0.69", Outline numbered + Level: 1 + Numbering Style: 1, 2, 3, ... + Start at: 1 + Alignment: Left + Aligned at: 0.44" + Indent at: 0.94"

-Formatted: Not Expanded by / Condensed by

-Formatted: Not Expanded by / Condensed by Formatted: Not Expanded by / Condensed by days with pay.
-Additional days may be granted: if the situation is as defined in this section; (2) if the employee has sufficient sick leave balance to cover the requested days; and (3) if such request is timely and follows the regularly established absence reporting procedures.
+- 21.3.1 Six (6) days emergency leave per year, non-cumulative year to year, will be available upon request for each employee without loss of pay (deductible from annual sick leave).
+Upon written request to the office of the President, employees may be granted additional emergency leave days with pay.
+Additional days may be granted: if the situation is as defined in this section; (2) if the employee has sufficient sick leave balance to cover the requested days; and (3) if such request is timely and follows the regularly established absence reporting procedures. - 21.3.2 The problem must have been suddenly precipitated and must be of such an emergent nature that pre-planning is not possible and where preplanning could not relieve the necessity for the absence during the working hours. - 21.3.3 Emergency leave may not be taken the day before or the day after a holiday or in any combination for purposes of extending vacations.

-Formatted: Not Expanded by / Condensed by

-- 21.3.2 The problem must have been suddenly precipitated and must be of such an emergent nature that pre-planning is not possible and where pre-planning could not relieve the necessity for the absence during the working hours. - 21.3.3 Emergency leave may not be taken the day before or the day after a holiday or in any combination for purposes of extending vacations. - 21.3.4 This leave may be used for any personal reasons of an emergency nature, including illness or injury in the family except as provided in Subsection C21.1.3, funeral of friends or legal or personal affairs that cannot be scheduled outside the normal working day. - 21.3.5 Weather conditions for local travel to and from school shall be considered as a valid reason for an emergency leave, EXCEPT for "emergency staff" who must work his/her assigned shift, unless on a pre-approved leave, during time of inclement weather. - 21.3.6 Emergency leave for purposes of illness in the immediate family (including domestic partners), legal affairs, business affairs, and/or funerals not covered by bereavement leave should be cleared through the department supervisor and then reported on the usual absentee report. - 21.3.7 Emergency leave for other or unusual circumstances should be cleared through the department supervisor and then reported on the usual absentee report for final payroll approval. - 21.3.8 Employees with special hardship situations may be granted additional emergency days by the President.
+- 21.3.4 This leave may be used for any personal reasons of an emergency nature, including illness or injury in the family except as provided in Subsection 21.1.3, funeral of friends or legal or personal affairs that cannot be scheduled outside the normal working day. - 21.3.5 Weather conditions for local travel to and from school shall be considered as a valid reason for an emergency leave, EXCEPT for "emergency staff" who must work his/her assigned shift, unless on a pre-approved leave, during time of inclement weather. - 21.3.6 Emergency leave for purposes of illness in the immediate family (including domestic partners), legal affairs, business affairs, and/or funerals not covered by bereavement leave should be cleared through the department supervisor and then reported on the usual absentee report. - 21.3.7 Emergency leave for other or unusual circumstances should be cleared through the department supervisor and then reported on the usual absentee report for final payroll approval. - 21.3.8 Employees with special hardship situations may be granted additional emergency days by the President.